ZhangMengyao0126/42_ft_printf-Notes/README.md

 # ft_printf
 ## The **objective** of this project
 The function signature of "printf": int printf(const char *format, ...);<br>
-（1）The return value is the number of characters successfully output, or negative when there is an error.<br>
+1. The return value is the number of characters successfully output, or negative when there is an error.<br>
-（2）const char *format:<br>
+2. const char *format:<br>
-A.constant char: To ensure the string cannot be modified through the pointer, cause it is the users' input.<br>
+(1)constant char: To ensure the string cannot be modified through the pointer, cause it is the users' input.<br>
-B.*format: It is just a pointer to a char, which is used to represent strings in C. Since it includes the format specifiers, so it is called "format".
+(2)*format: It is just a pointer to a char, which is used to represent strings in C. Since it includes the format specifiers, so it is called "format".

 ## The **solution** of this project
 1. The main function: <br>